GENERAL SCHOOL OPERATIONS

 Hazing is illegal in the state of North Carolina and therefore not permitted on the campus of Mount Pisgah Academy.
 By definition, hazing is any action “to annoy any student by playing abusive or ridiculous tricks upon him, to frighten, scold, beat or harass him, or to subject him to personal indignity.”
 (Section 14.35 of the North Carolina Hazing Law).
 The law further stipulates that any student involved in hazing others must be expelled from school.

 Any student involved in a prank that is intended to capitalize on the fear of a terrorist’s attack on a campus building, or the health or safety of a student and/or staff, is subject to dismissal.

-The Administrative Council may suspend a student accused of any criminal action until the case is resolved.
+The Guidance Committee may suspend a student accused of any criminal action until the case is resolved.